announcement-icon

 These measures guaranteed that delivery timelines were met despite exponential query volumes.

-D. Adaptive Engineering for Changing SERPs
+D. Adaptive engineering for changing SERPs

 When search result pagination shrank mid-project (from 20 pages down to 6), Grepsr quickly adjusted its extraction logic to capture results deeper in the listings.
 This proactive adaptation ensured the client still received comprehensive coverage, even as platform constraints evolved.